BA Music Performance and Industry Virtual Open Evening

 You’ll develop your musicianship through practical group classes in rhythm, harmony, arranging, aural and listening skills.
 You will apply what you have learned in the song-writing modules and will develop your skills in lyric writing, song construction and musical direction.

 This module includes participation in CoLab, our festival of collaborative learning.
 Students, staff and external mentors from across the Faculties take a break from their studies and work together on new, experimental projects.
-Additionally, you’ll work alongside BMus students in Creative leadership, the Artist as Educator, Professional Placement and have the option to take a BMus elective.
+Additionally, you’ll work alongside BMus students in the Artist as Citizen, the Artist as Educator, Professional Placement and have the option to take a BMus elective.

 For further details see the Programme Specification.